Low Water Landscape Program

 - Provide you with resources and information like our Neighborhood Plant List, Native Plant Watering Guide, a list of Common Flagstaff Weeds and a list of Local Landscapers to assist in your lawn conversion.

-- Provide you with a link to the Water Calculator Tool, Water Calculator Tool instructions, and a blank Site Plan.
+- Provide you with a blank Site Plan.

 - Provide you with Instructions on your next step to converting your lawn and receiving a rebate!

 - General ideas for how you may want to convert your lawn.
 We can provide guidance with our native plant knowledge and resources.

 - A pencil to sketch out a rough draft of a site plan.
 We can help you with this draft, but it can change throughout the process as well.
 You will need to submit a final site plan with your rebate application .